alexandrelimassantana/oneDNN/doc/programming_model/attributes_quantization.md

 // ...
 ~~~

-#### Example 4: matmul with precomputed reductions and advanced quantization
+### Example 5: matmul with precomputed reductions and advanced quantization

 This example is a complementary addition to the one above.
 It describes a
 process of dynamic quantization with weights's tensor asymmetric quantization
 and external precomputed reductions of the source tensor.
+This shows asymmetric
+quantization with zero-points for advanced use cases.

 The case arises from the technique of quantizing source tensor on-the-fly (on
 the application side) and passing both quantized source and weights tensors to